ericdudley/ericdudley/blog/2024-12-28-find-the-sub.md

 —and returns:

 - A list of similar posts
-- A list of subreddits where such topics are discussed
+- A list of subreddits where a post with that title is most likely to appear.

-From there, you can click on any of the links to posts or subreddits and decide whether you want to join the conversation.
+From there, you can click on any of the links to posts or subreddits and see which ones are the right communities.

 ---